PeterShinners/comp/design/module.md

 ## Entry Points and Initialization

-Modules can define two special entry points that control initialization and program execution.
-The `!entry` function runs when a module is imported, while `!main` serves as the program entry point for executable modules.
+Modules can define two special entry points that eliminate initialization headaches.
+The `!entry` function runs when a module is imported, while `!main` serves as the program entry point.
+The key insight: initialization follows a deterministic order, so you never have to worry about whether your dependencies are ready.

 Module initialization follows a deterministic order.
 First, all imported modules are fully loaded, with their imports resolved recursively.
 Then `!entry`